pippinbarr/cart263-2019/slides/inheritance-and-polymorphism/inheritance-and-polymorphism.md

 ## A working example in p5

-- Let's create some code that runs with p5
 - We will define a parent `Shape` class and then create child classes to extend it

 ```javascript